 What is a codec?

-Before we get to the solution, let’s learn why we get this warning.
-You might have seen the extensions like MP3, WMA, etc., at the end of an audio file and MKV, WMV, etc., on a video file.
-These are called containers.
-A container contains codecs.
+To understand why you get unsupported audio/video codec, you must understand what a codec is.
+You might have seen the extensions like MP3, WMA, etc., at the end of an audio file name and MKV, WMV, etc., on a video file name.
+These are called containers, and these contain codecs.
 The video and audio files take a considerable amount of space, so developers use the codecs to compress the file into a transferable source.

-Each video player comes with certain codecs installed to play different videos.
-If one or more codecs are missing in a video player, it will not be able to play the related format video.
-The default Android video player is limited regarding the codecs, so many users get this message when they try to play videos with extensions such as .mkv.
+Each video player comes with the ability to play (installed) certain codecs.
+If a codec is not installed you play the video which contains that codec, it will not be able to play the audio or the video.
+The default Android video player supports limited codecs, so many users get this warning while playing an unsupported file.

 Using VLC Media Player to fix unsupported audio-video codec

 The goal here is to play the video, and the solution is downloading VLC Media Player, which is a free and open-source media player.
 VLC Media Player comes with a vast amount of codecs installed, making it more powerful than the default video player.
-Other than VLC, we also have MX Player, which supports the majority of formats.
-MX Player free displays ads and a pro version is available which offers extended tools.
+Other than VLC, there is MX Player, which also supports the majority of formats.

 Using a video converter on Android